alexholliz/pkmnworld/README.md

 ### PKMN World

 This is a game about tests and causes, travelling far and wide, and exploring the power within.
-Where the various rank and file monsters exist in that TV show space of "more intelligent than their direct human-world comparison, but still not human-level intelligence" and the rare ones are just-as or more intelligent than humans.
+Where the various rank and file creatures exist in that TV show space of "more intelligent than their direct Earth-animal comparison, but still not trainer-level intelligence" and the rare ones are just-as or more intelligent than trainers.
 Which is, I realize, kind of what the movies do.

 In this world, Trainers don't "catch" creatures, they partner with them, travel with them, and figure out how to stop Kyogre and Groudon from fighting.